 Know Your Platform

-You’ve crafted and understand your idea, your story, more fully.
+You’ve crafted and understood your idea, your story, more fully.
 Now you need a place to tell it.

 Needless to say, the crowdfunding world is…crowded.
 And varied.

-There are a multitude of outlets to facilitate your project funding, but which one to use?
+There is a multitude of outlets to facilitate your project funding, but which one to use?
 Different sites provide different services.

-Do you need to keep a potion of the funds even if a campaign does not meet its intended goal?
+Do you need to keep a portion of the funds even if a campaign does not meet its intended goal?